buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Default system buildpacks are hidden from the user before the build and their execution may be unexpected.
+- If system buildpacks are hidden from the user before the build, their execution may be unexpected.

 # Alternatives
 [alternatives]: #alternatives